BoDonkey/tribal-drum-game/Game Mechanics/Core Ideas for Saami-Inspired TTRPG Game.md

 3.  **Hare (Spirit of Quickness):\
     **

-    -   Found in Spring after helping a haldi restore a meadow.
+    -   Found in Spring after helping a veridian restore a meadow.

     -   Abilities: